Lembit Ulfsak

-Lembit Ulfsak (4 July 1947 – 22 March 2017) was a prominent Estonian stage and film actor.
+Lembit Ulfsak (4 July 1947 – 22 March 2017) was an Estonian stage and film actor.
 Ulfsak starred in the 2014 film Tangerines which was nominated for the Best Foreign Language Film at the 87th Academy Awards.
 It was also among the five nominated films at the 72nd Golden Globe Awards for Best Foreign Language Film.

 Ulfsak died on 22 March 2017, at the age of 69.

 Selected filmography

 He has appeared in almost 100 films, among them: